coliasgroup/microkit_sdf_gen/README.md

 2. We are building the binary extension via Zig and not a regular C compiler.

-These have some consequences, mainly that the regular `setup.py` process for building C extension modules does not work, hence we have a custom `builder.py` script.
+These have some consequences, mainly that the regular `setup.py` process for building C extension modules does not work, hence we have a custom `build_extension` function.

-The `builder.py` script calls out to `zig build python` using the correct includes and output library name/path that the caller of `setup.py` wanted to use.
+`build_extension` calls out to `zig build python` using the correct includes and output library name/path that the caller of `setup.py` wanted to use.

 An alternative to this could have been to build the C bindings, `csdfgen` as a separate library